kdheepak/lazygit.nvim/README.md

-# lazygit.nvim
+# lazygit.vim

-Plugin for calling lazygit from within nvim.
+Plugin for calling lazygit from within neovim.

 ### Install